sysdesign-code/dev-sec-ops-demo/README.md

 2. A Cloud Build trigger is configured to sense any new code push to this github repo and start the 'build' process.
 3. The build process fails with the error message that some critical vulerabilities were found in the image.

-Below is the flow when we try to deploy a container image to GKE which voilates a Binary Authorization policy:
+Below is the flow when we try to deploy a container image to GKE which violates a Binary Authorization policy:

 1. Developer checks in the code to a github repo
-2. A Cloud Build trigger is configured to detect any new code push to this github repo and start the 'build' process.
+2. A Cloud Build trigger is configured to sense any new code push to this github repo and start the 'build' process.
 A successful build results into a docker container image.
-3. The container image is stored into Artifact Registry.
+3. The container image is stored into Artifacts Registry.
 4. The Build process kicks of a Cloud Deploy deployment process which deploys the container image to three different GKE clusters, which are pre-configured as the deployment pipeline mimicing the test, staging and production environments.
 5. Cloud Deploy fails as the GKE clusters reject the incoming image as it voilates the Binary Authorization policy.
 Please note that an approval email is still triggered before the production deployment, the reciever of the email is expected to reject this release based upon the failures in the previous stages.
+An email is sent about the deployment failure.
+Cloud function code can be found [here](https://github.com/sysdesign-code/dev-sec-ops-demo/tree/main/cloud-function/deployment-notification).
 Note - The deployment fails after the timeout value is exceeded set for your pipeline, which is 10 minutes by default, but you can change this value according to your needs, see [here](https://cloud.google.com/deploy/docs/deploying-application#change_the_deployment_timeout) for more details.

+- Note : The Cloud Functions code provided for the rollout approval email and deployment failure notification is under the folder cloud-functions in this repo.
+You will still have to create these cloud functions with this code in your Google Cloud project to recieve email notifications.

 ## <b>Solution Architecture</b>